fabfuel/prophiler/README.md

 ```

 #####Or stop without passing the benchmark
-In some scenarios (e.g. custom adapters) it might be hard to pass the received benchmark token to the ```stop()``` method.
+In some scenarios (e.g. custom adapters) it might be hard to pass the received benchmark to the ```stop()``` method.
 Alternatively you can omit the ```$benchmark``` parameter.
 In this that case, the profiler simply stops the last started benchmark, but it is not possible to run overlapping benchmarks.

 ```php
 $profiler->start('\My\Class::doSomeOtherThing', ['additional' => 'information'], 'My Component');